 - In the popup, select Unknown by clicking its label, and click OK.

-- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present before we added the mapping during the reimport.
+- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present during the earlier tutorial steps, before we added the mapping during the reimport.

 - Filter the results to show only wells with non-excluded data: